pact-foundation/docs.pact.io/website/docs/provider.md

 Pact is designed to give you confidence that your integration is working correctly *before* you deploy either application.
 To achieve this, the verification step must be run against a locally running instance of your provider on a development machine or in CI/CD.
 External dependencies (ie. other services) should be stubbed.
 If you can run a local, lightweight instance of your database, it is fine to use your real database.
 If that is impractical, you may be better off stubbing your data layer.

 Verifying pacts against an already deployed provider will mean you don't get the benefits that contract testing was intended to provide - fast feedback, easy debugging, reliable tests.
 It will create a bottleneck as you won't be able to run tests in parallel, and you won't be able to use features like the webhook that trigger builds for [different versions of your provider](/pact_broker/webhooks#using-webhooks-with-the-contract_requiring_verification_published-event).
+It is also much more difficult to insert, remove or mock the data required for provider states, to stub external dependencies, and to control areas like authentication.

 ## Ensure that Pact verify runs as part of your CI build